project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/metadata_driven_forms.md

 1. Authorization
 2. Content-Type

-For more inf about the usage of header parameters refer to the [Update Form API](http://www.sunbird.org/apis/form/#operation/FormUpdate) reference document.
+For more information about the usage of header parameters refer to the [Update Form API](http://www.sunbird.org/apis/form/#operation/FormUpdate) reference document.

-Follow steps 1-4 to configure each type of form in editor, portal or mobile app, refer to the JSON structures for detailed descriptions of each parameter

 ## Sample payload for  Update Form API
 <pre>